yewshengkai/main/collated/main/karrui.md

      */
     public static void removeImageFromStorage(String path) {
         File file = new File(path);
+        logger.info("File at path: " + path + " will be deleted from disk on application exit");
         file.deleteOnExit();    // so as to allow undoable command }
 }